eriksvetlik/hatchways/README.md

 # Description

-In this assessment, our task was to write a simple backend JSON API to fetch data from https://api.hatchways.io/assessment/blog/posts.
+In this assessment, our task was to write a backend JSON API to fetch data from https://api.hatchways.io/assessment/blog/posts.

 The API has the following routes: